History of Wisconsin: 20th century

+Progressive and Conservative party politics

 Wisconsin was a regional and national model for innovation and organization in the Progressive Era in the early 20th century.
 The direct primary law of 1904 made it possible to mobilize voters against the previously dominant political machines.
 The first factors involved the La Follette family going back and forth between trying control of the Republican Party and third-party activity.
 Secondly the Wisconsin idea, of intellectuals and planners based at the University of Wisconsin shaping government policy.
 LaFollette started as a traditional Republican in the 1890s, where he fought against populism and other radical movements.
 He broke decisively with the state Republican leadership, and took control of the party by 1900, all the time quarrelling endlessly with ex-allies.